TelepathicGrunt/StructureTutorialMod/README.md

 Good luck and I hope this helps!

+**NOTE: If you are using Fabric (or Forge too), you can check out this repo that teaches how to setup a Jigsaw structure! https://github.com/EmmanuelMess/jigsaw-example-mod/tree/1.16.1**

 ------------------

-_[This is using MCP mapping version of: '20200723-1.16.1' but try to use the latest_ _mappings from http://export.mcpbot.bspk.rs/.
-Don't download any files but just_ _get the number like this '20200521-1.15.1' of the latest mapping release._
+_[StructureTutorialMod is using MCP mapping version of: '20200723-1.16.1' but try to_ _use the latest mappings from http://export.mcpbot.bspk.rs/.
+Don't download any files_ _but just get the number like this '20200521-1.15.1' of the latest mapping release._
  _Put that number into your mapping channel in build.gradle and rebuild your project_ _to be able to use the latest mappings.]_